For Enquiry: 93450 45466

 47. Can two methods with the same name exist in the same class?

 Yes, Two methods with the same name but distinct parameters might exist in the same class.
-The procedure that is called is determined by the parameters passed when calling the method.
+The called procedure is determined by the parameters passed when calling the method.

 For example, in the following class, there are two print methods with the same name but different parameters.
 The appropriate method will be called depending on the parameters passed: